element-plus/element-plus/docs/en-US/component/config-provider.md

 </details>

 Set `empty-values` to support empty values of components.
 The fallback value is `['', null, undefined]`.
+If you think the empty string is meaningful, write `[undefined, null]`.

 Set `value-on-clear` to set the return value when cleared.
 The fallback value is `undefined`.
 If you want to set `undefined` or `null`, use `() => undefined` or `() => null`.